Tell us what kind of legal help you need and get quotes from local lawyers.

-Practice areas: Appeals, Criminal Defense, Car Accidents, Divorce & Separation
+Practice areas: Child Custody, DUI & DWI, Family, Criminal Defense, Divorce & Separation

 The ⚖ Schenk Law Firm is Licensed to Practice in Various Areas of Law in the State of Wisconsin & Michigan.
 Lead Attorney Aaron W. Schenk and his Defense Team Fight for you & ultimately sympathize with you.
 Our Criminal Defense Attorneys, Family L...

-Practice areas: Appeals, Family, Speeding & Traffic Ticket, Divorce & Separation, DUI & DWI
+Practice areas: Child Custody, Family, Speeding & Traffic Ticket, Divorce & Separation, DUI & DWI

 Review: “Peter was WONDERFUL for our family law case.
 For all parents out there, he represents what is RIGHT and will get it done!
 Don't walk in to ANY attorney and expect to hang the other parent based on what YOU think is ri...